 The court must hear a motion under this rule no later than 3 days after filing, although it may continue the hearing for good cause.
 The defendant may be detained pending the hearing.
 The hearing must be on the record, and the defendant is entitled to representation by counsel.
 Any testimony by the defendant is not admissible in another proceeding except as it relates to compliance with prior conditions of release, perjury, or impeachment.
 The court must state its findings on the record.

 The court may amend the conditions of release in accordance with the standards set forth in Rule 7.3 and Rule 7.4(b).
-In determining the method of release or the amount of bail, the court must consider the nature and circumstances of the offense, family or local ties, employment, financial resources, the defendant’s character and mental condition, the length of residence in the community, the record of arrests or convictions, and appearances at prior court proceedings.
+In determining the method of release or the amount of bail, the court must consider the nature and circumstances of the offense, family or local ties, employment, financial resources, the defendant’s character and mental condition, the length of residence in the community, the record of arrests or convictions, the risk of harm to other persons or the community, and appearances at prior court proceedings.

 Release upon Sentence Completion.
 A defendant held in custody pending appeal must be released if the defendant’s term of incarceration is completed before the appeal is decided.